Stockflare/dynamodb-restore/README.md

 Data restoration is a two step process:
 * This script will download the S3 CSV backup file
 * Each record will be read
-* The record will be Base64 decoded if the --decode option has been used
+* The record will be Base64 decoded
 * the record will be JSON.parsed
 * At this stage you should have a reconstituted DynamoDB Item like the one below
  ```